 These Scots Pine have been propagated from an ancient native stand discovered in the Burren, Clare.
 Your donation will help return this iconic tree species, one of Ireland's only native conifer trees, to its historic range across Glendalough and the surrounding mountains.

-These Oak will be planted across a number of sites in the Wicklow Mountains National Park in partnership with NPWS rangers.
+These oak will be planted across a number of sites in the Wicklow Mountains and surrounding valleys.
 Oak is probably the most iconic tree to Ireland and with good reason as it supports the highest number of species with a current count of over 600!